rkyleg/scope/docs/roadmap.md

 ## Features planned
 *in no particular order or target date*
 - Improve documentation including how to customize Scope and create plugins.
+- Create a light color theme for bright environments
 - Create binaries for Mac and Linux - and maybe Linux rpm, apt packages
 - Create a pip package
 - Plugin app-like store with a central repository for plugins.
 The plugin store would also show and manage plugin updates